Who We Are

 "This is a band that pulls absolutely no punches musically, lyrically, or emotionally." — No Depression

 Hardworker is a rock band from Durham, North Carolina.
-The band took its present shape in 2015 when Sus Long and Mike Conner traded in their acoustic folk duo for something a bit louder with guitarist Danny Nowell.
+The band took its present shape when songwriting partners Sus Long and Mike Conner traded in their acoustic folk duo for something a bit louder with guitarist Danny Nowell in 2015.
+The trio was joined by drummer Patrick McGrew in 2019.

 Songwriter Sus Long grew up in a Bay Area home steeped in the American songbook, but found herself converted to rock during her formative years by a well-timed trip to see the Hives.
 Her songs start from a folk foundation and build their way to melodic fury — Patty Griffin meets the Pixies, or Alabama Shakes if they’d started in the Haight.
 Her powerhouse vocals recall influences ranging from Billie Holliday to Freddie Mercury, while her lyrics retain the writer’s sensibility she sharpened in the fiction workshops where she and Danny first met.